stackbit-projects/important-onion-e7e84/src/pages/index.md

     content: >-
-      Focused for working professionals and entrepreneurs who hustle full-time to help them gain that same functional education of a MBA through intensive curated readings handpicked from the best busienss schools around the world.
+      Focused for working professionals and entrepreneurs who hustle full-time to help them gain that same functional education of a MBA through intensive curated readings handpicked from the best business schools around the world.
     actions:
       - label: Get Started